 Group policies, supplements to the Code of Ethics

-In addition to the Code, certain topics are covered by specific group policies and namely relationships with suppliers, child labour, responsible corporate restructuring and the employment of family and friends.
+Supplementary to the Code, three topics are dealt with in a specific group policy: use of child labor by suppliers, responsible corporate restructuring and the employment of family and friends.

 DOWNLOAD A SPECIFIC GROUP POLICY